 15.1 Competent Builder

-Works should be carried out by competent Builders and competent building subcontractors who have demonstrated an acceptable level of training knowledge skills and experience.
+Works should be carried out by competent builders and competent building subcontractors that have demonstrated an acceptable level of training, knowledge, skills and experience.

 Their competence may be demonstrated by registration on the Construction Industry Register Ireland (CIRI).